ToFFmashines/Zynthian-OSC/README.md

 # Zynthian-OSC
 Template for Open Stage Control with control of the Zynthian synth.
+With these templates, you can control Zynthian using a mobile device.

 ## Prerequisites